• Skip to primary navigation

 Pictures of garlic bulbs and cloves.

-How to Roast Garlic in Olive Oil
+How to Roast Garlic in Oil (Making Garlic Confit) - Step by Step

 Hands separating out cloves of garlic.